LI radio host, rockers team up for suicide-prevention video

-A local morning radio host and musicians including the frontman of Northport rockers Wheatus have released a music video to draw awareness to suicide prevention, and to honor Long Island wrestler and glamour model Ashley Massaro, who took her own life last year.
+A local morning-radio host and musicians including the frontman of Northport rockers Wheatus have released a music video to help raise awareness on suicide prevention, and to honor Long Island wrestler and glamour model Ashley Massaro, who took her own life last year.

 "The day he passed away was one of the most emotional I've ever had," says Orlando, calling Cornell "an icon."
 Radio listeners called in, sharing stories and commiserating.
 "I realized how important music really is bringing people together," Orlando says.
 "I just had this idea that with music you're never alone.
 And I wrote it down on a couple of different pieces of paper and sat on it for about a year."

 On the anniversary of Cornell's death, Orlando and Brown spoke about how each had coped.
 Orlando mentioned the poem, which proffers music as a possible way to avoid contemplating suicide.
 Brown suggested putting it to music.
-"So I went to his house in Northport," Orlando says, "and we spent seven hours in July of 2018 putting together a demo” that later became a finished track with drummer Josh Devine and guitar and bass player Andy Patalan.
+"So I went to his house in Northport," Orlando says, "and we spent seven hours in July of 2018 putting together a demo” that later became a finished track with drummer Josh Devine, and guitar and bass player Andy Patalan of Sponge.

 Pursuing the idea of a public-service video, Orlando, who was raised in Bayport and lives in Ronkonkoma, sent GoPro cameras to the three singers.
-Each filmed himself lip-sync singing in his car.
-Interspersed are shots of Massaro, shot in Lake Ronkonkoma, playing a distraught women.
-A portion was filmed as well at the Holbrook craft-beer maker 1940s Brewing Co.
+Each filmed himself lip-syncing in his car.
+Interspersed are shots of Massaro, filmed in Lake Ronkonkoma, playing a distraught woman.
+A portion also was shot at the Holbrook craft-beer maker 1940s Brewing Co.

-The last scene was shot Jan.
+The last scene was filmed on Jan.
 8, 2019.
 With production help by Matt Hladek and Tim Patalan, the video was set for release that June.
-Then Massaro died the month before.
+Massaro's death came the month before.

 Exclusive subscription offer